kshaffer/theory1/week9.md

 - [Composing in basso-continuo style](http://openmusictheory.com/bassoContinuo.html)
 - [A brief history of basso-continuo keyboard-style voice-leading](http://openmusictheory.com/bassoContinuo-history.html) (optional, for those interested in the historical background to some of what we're doing this week)

+*Please note that you do NOT have to follow the new voicing and voice-leading principles in these readings on Written Assignment No. 4.
+You ONLY have to worry about following the Law of the Shortest Way and the specific instructions provided on the assignment.*

 ### For Thursday, October 22, 8am